A Joint Quantum Computing, Neural Network and Embedding Theory Approach for the Derivation of the Universal Functional: Conclusion and Outlook

-This work can easily be expanded to orbital-based quantum chemical calculations.
-For the lattice models discussed here, the scaling is $\mathcal{O}(N^3)$, with $N$ being the number of lattice sites.
+This work can be expanded to orbital-based quantum chemical calculations.
+For the lattice models discussed here, the scaling is $\mathcal{O}(N^3)$.
+However, depending on the specific systems, larger and thus more computationally intensive embedded systems need to be solved for an accurate result.
 An additional requirement for extending this scheme is the orthogonalisation of the orbitals \cite{Lwdin1950, Sun2014, Aquilante2006}.
 This requires care in the context of orbital selection as the post-orthogonalisation two-electron repulsion integrals need to be identical (up to a rescaling factor) to allow for usage of the same DNN-Functional.
-After this has been dealt with, the main contribution is finding the mean-field 1-RDM using Hartree-Fock scaling in theory like $\mathcal{O}(N^4)$, but effectively scales a little bit worse than $N^2$ \cite{Strout1995}.
-Building the embedded system contributes also with $\mathcal{O}(N^3)$ for the diagonalisation and other transformations.
-The transformation of the 2-electron-repulsion-integrals into orthogonalised orbitals have a higher cost at $\mathcal{O}(N^5)$ exploiting symmetries and sparsity \cite{Simons2023}.
-Comparing this to other quantum-chemical methods, this is a clear improvement over the exponential scaling of FCI, as well as having the potential to being an improvement over coupled-cluster methods (at worst $\mathcal{O}(N^6)$ for CCSD, $\mathcal{O}(N^7)$ for CCSD(T) and $\mathcal{O}(N^8)$ for CCSDT \cite{Crawford2007}) given that an appropriate reusable fragment and 2-electron repulsion is chosen.

-Larger quantum computers will allow us to further enhance our quantum approach.
+As larger quantum computers become a reality, our workflow could be adapted to include more advanced quantum algorithms.
 These would better capture complex entanglement effects of larger systems.
 Such advances would particularly benefit the FT-DMET calculations, enabling more precise measurements of interaction energies.
-However, we must consider potential challenges in scaling this up, particularly the "barren plateau" problem that can affect VQE \cite{Wang2021, Uvarov2021}, and the large number of training data required.
-One approach involves combining the basic FT-DMET framework with quantum subspace expansion techniques, as demonstrated by Yoshioka et al. \cite{Yoshioka2022}.
+Nevertheless, even for relatively small quantum computers likely to be available in the near future, the flexibility of our workflow allows the inclusion of techniques that allow scaling up current calculations.
+Particularly issues that one needs to address if VQE continues to be used are the "barren plateau" problem \cite{Wang2021, Uvarov2021}, and the large number of training data required.
+In such case one could modify the proposed workflow to combine the basic FT-DMET framework with quantum subspace expansion techniques, as demonstrated by Yoshioka et al. \cite{Yoshioka2022}.
 Additionally, for larger system more specialized neural networks, like convolutional layers, could prove a powerful extension of this work, as these put more emphasis on local dependencies e.g.~between the densities \cite{Koridon24}.
 This combination could also enable the study of low-lying excited states, an area where ensemble RDM-FT already provides a solid theoretical foundation \cite{Liebert2021}.